XDMIQ-UAT/JobMatch.Zip/docs/VERCEL_CI_CD_SETUP.md

   - Find it in: Vercel Dashboard → Settings → General
   - Or run: `vercel whoami` and check your account settings

-- **`VERCEL_FRONTEND_PROJECT_ID`**: Your Frontend Vercel Project ID
-  - Find it in: Vercel Dashboard → Frontend Project → Settings → General
-  - Or run: `cd frontend && vercel link` and check `.vercel/project.json`

-- **`VERCEL_BACKEND_PROJECT_ID`**: Your Backend Vercel Project ID
+- **`VERCEL_PROJECT_ID`**: Your Vercel Project ID (single project for both frontend and backend)
-  - Find it in: Vercel Dashboard → Backend Project → Settings → General
+  - Find it in: Vercel Dashboard → Your Project → Settings → General
-  - Or run: `cd backend && vercel link` and check `.vercel/project.json`
+  - Or run: `vercel link` and check `.vercel/project.json`

-**Note**: Frontend and backend should be separate Vercel projects for better isolation and independent scaling.
+**Note**: Frontend and backend are deployed together as a single Vercel project.
+The root `vercel.json` configures API routes to use serverless functions and static files from the frontend build.

 ### 2. Enable Branch Protection